Royal College of Art: History

-In September 1896 the school received the name Royal College of Art, and the emphasis of teaching there shifted to the practice of art and design.
+In September 1896 the school received the name "Royal College of Art", and the emphasis of teaching there shifted to the practice of art and design.
 Teaching of graphic design, industrial design and product design began in the mid-twentieth century.
-The school expanded further in the 1960s, and in 1967 it received a royal charter which gave it the status of an independent university with the power to grant its own degrees.
+The school expanded further in the 1960s, and in 1967 it received a royal charter (amended in 2021) which gave it the power to grant its own degrees.

 In July 2020, the Royal College of Art launched its first-ever online graduate exhibition, RCA2020.

 Campuses

 The RCA today has three campuses located in South Kensington, Battersea and White City.

-The Darwin Building in Kensington Gore.
-South Kensington, was completed 1960–1963.
+The Darwin Building in Kensington Gore, South Kensington, was completed 1960–1963.
 It is a short distance from the RCA's home 1896–1967 in the Henry Cole Building, now part of the V&A Museum.
-The Darwin Building was designed by a team of RCA staff members, H. T. Cadbury-Brown, Hugh Casson and Robert Goodden. and since 2001 has been a Grade II listed building.
-It is named after painter Sir Robert Vere Darwin, known as Robin Darwin, who was RCA Rector at the time it was commissioned.
+The Darwin Building was designed by a team of RCA staff members, H. T. Cadbury-Brown, Hugh Casson and Robert Goodden, and since 2001 has been a Grade II listed building.
+It is named after painter Sir Robert Vere Darwin, known as Robin Darwin, who was the rector at the time the building was commissioned.
 Although there was modest development into the mews behind the Darwin Building, the restricted site meant further expansion had to be in another part of London.

 In 1991 the sculpture department moved to a converted factory in Battersea.
 In the early 2000s the college conceived a substantial extension on the site, with a minibus service linking it to Kensington.
 After a redevelopment by Wright & Wright (budget £4.3m, floor area 2,500 sq m), the Sculpture Building opened in Battersea in January 2009.
 In 2018 the RCA was granted planning permission to redevelop the Sculpture building into a new Arts & Humanities building, designed by Herzog & de Meuron, with work planned for completion in late 2021.